jakobhviid/Kerberos-Server-Docker/README.md

 }
 ```
 ##### Returns one of the following
-- 403: Admin Password incorrect
+- 403: Admin password incorrect
-- 400: User Already exists with a keytab
+- 400: User already exists with a keytab
 - 201: User successfully created

 ### example.com:3000/create-new-service